• About

 Medicinally, yarrow can be used internally as well as externally.
 It’s often made into a tea to reduce fever, balance hormones, relieve menstrual cramps and improve digestion.
 Some people add yarrow to bath water to bring down fever.
 It can also be made into a poultice to help blood clot or alleviate swelling.

 An infusion of yarrow may help you fight off colds and flu, and it can also be taken during illness to speed healing and lower fevers.
-It may also work as an herbal cough remedy and help alleviate allergy symptoms.
+It may also work as an herbal cough remedy and natural sunburn remedy and also help alleviate allergy symptoms.
+Yarrow is just one of many wild herbs worth getting to know.

 As a deep-rooted perennial herb, yarrow also helps to pull up nutrients, so mulching with yarrow or adding it to your compost can give your soil a little nutrient boost without requiring fertilizer.